keittlab/sliced/README.md

 than during compilation.
 Using `Vec<Vec<T>>` means that each insert and remove will allocate and deallocate heap storage for the inner `Vec`, whereas sliced storage will use a single growable buffer.

-For variable length slices, `VarSlicedVec` stores the sequences in a single `Vec` along with their extents, similar to a compressed sparse row graph layout.
+For variable length slices, `VarSlicedVec` stores the sequences in a single `Vec` along with their extents using a compressed sparse layout.
 ```rust
 use sliced::*;
 let mut vv = VarSlicedVec::new();